TISSUE PAPER EASTER EGGS

 Grades: all | Age: all | Written by: Jo Ellen Hovis

 [Jo Ellen teaches students with severe physical limitations in Sharpsville, Pa. ]

 Students can decorate Easter Eggs using tissue paper.

 What You Do:

 - hard boiled eggs or eggs that have been blow out.
 See instructions here.

 - colored tissue paper (make sure it is bleeding tissue paper)

-- Tear tissue paper into small pieces and place in plastic bowl.
+- Tear tissue paper into small pieces and place in bowl.

-- Student places a wet hardboiled egg into the bowl, rolling it until the egg has picked up the bits of paper.
+- Place a wet hardboiled (or blown out) egg into the bowl, rolling it until the egg has picked up the bits of paper.